CanyonWildlifeFlowersTrees and ShrubsOther Non-Flowering PlantsGrassesInsectsSpiders and Ticks

 Books:

 I've been fortunate enough to be able to spend quite a bit of time in the Yakima River Canyon over the past 30+ years.
-As an angler, fly fishing guide, amateur photographer and on many relaxing drives with my wife Bev.
-This is a small sampling of what's to be found in the Canyon - more will be added as time allows.
-Flora and Fauna found in Selah Creek and Umtanum Canyon have been included.
-I can be contacted through email here.
-Bruce.
+As an angler, fly fishing guide, amateur photographer, and on many relaxing drives with my wife, Bev.
+This is a small sampling of what's to be found in the Canyon—more will be added as time allows.
+Flora and fauna found in Selah Creek and Umtanum Canyon have been included.
+Email: bruce@yakimarivercanyon.